bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

     Note that the `passphrase to encrypt the exported key` that you provide is required when you import the key in the next step.
 Copy the output of the above command (it will display the output to your screen) and store it into a file.
 We will assume this file is called `export.txt`.

     ii.
-On the new validator machine:
+On the new validator machine (provide the second password entered when doing the export):

     ```
     blzcli keys import vuser export.txt